-- The Department of Transportation created a Statewide Pedestrian and Bicycle Planning Handbook. - People for Bikes has created Legislative Strategies for Safe and Connected Bike Infrastructure. - Safe Routes Partnership released a new report entitled, "Making Strides: 2022 State Report Cards on Support for Walking, Bicycling, and Active Kids and Communities" to track each state's progress in supporting communities where people can easily be physically active. - Smart Growth America has a resource on Complete Streets policies nationwide. - The San Diego Association of Governments has a Mobility Solutions Toolkit to understand mobility and environmental justice. - Street Plans and the Alliance for Biking and Walking has an Open Streets Guide. - The Transportation Research and Education Center has a live E-Bike Incentive Programs in North America table to track e-bike purchase incentive programs in the United States and Canada.
+- People for Bikes has created Legislative Strategies for Safe and Connected Bike Infrastructure. - RMI has an E-Bike Rebate Program Guidebook to support local governments, nonprofits, and transportation agencies seeking to boost mobility access, affordability, and activity in their communities. - Safe Routes Partnership released a new report entitled, "Making Strides: 2024 State Report Cards on Support for Walking, Bicycling, and Active Kids and Communities" to track each state's progress in supporting communities where people can easily be physically active. - Smart Growth America has a resource on Complete Streets policies nationwide and a Best Complete Streets Policies 2025 Report. - The League of American Bicyclists has a report on State Leadership for Safer Streets and gives each state a report card on their progress. - The Transportation Research and Education Center has a live E-Bike Incentive Programs in North America able to track e-bike purchase incentive programs in the United States and Canada.